 They tend to be blue, rectangular and pleated, with elastic ear straps.
 They come in three different levels of filtration:

-- Type I bacteria filtering > 95%, doesn’t block respiratory droplets/splashes
+- Type I bacteria filtering > 95%, blocks exhalation of larger respiratory droplets

-- Type II bacteria filtering > 98%, doesn’t block respiratory droplets/splashes
+- Type II bacteria filtering > 98%, blocks exhalation of larger respiratory droplets

-- Type IIR bacteria filtering > 98%, blocks respiratory droplets/splashes.
+- Type IIR bacteria filtering > 98%, blocks exhalation of larger respiratory droplets, and is splash resistant

 Respirator masks, including FFP2, FFP3 and N95 masks (picture above) are designed to protect the wearer against the inhalation of both droplets and fine aerosol particles, and should be used by healthcare workers only.